Duration 2 Years

 The course offers the opportunity to specialise in Concept Art, particularly in the second year.
 Design students apply their skills to live action and animation films, television programmes, games and commercials, in the studio and on location, using built sets and green screen.
 Relevant business and management skills are also taught, equipping students to manage a small art department, its budget, personnel and logistical schedules, studio procedures and set decorating.
 Studio visits and placements familiarise students with a working art department and inspire them with actual film sets.

-Moira's design credits range widely across film and TV and she has lead and taught in major institutions across Europe
+Senior tutor is Moira Tait (design credits range widely across film and TV, and she has led and taught in major institutions across Europe).

 Every year, our students make a number of short films.